Culturesupport/CultureSupport/README.md

 - Enable Freedom To Live Safely
 - Enable Freedom To Live With Self Respect
 - Enable Freedom To Have A Safely Day
+- Enable Freedom To Be Away From Slavery And Work
+- Enable Freedom To Be Alive And Thrive
+- Enable Freedom To Become Your Freedom Dreams